From Chennai to the world: how India is reshaping Renault Group’s strategy

 CEO Renault India

-Duster: the starting point of a new Renault momentum in India
+Duster, the starting point of a new Renault momentum in India

 A future taking shape in India